 With just a bit of extra planning regarding shortening your stages if needed, always carrying plenty of water and food, you will be just fine!
 Unlike the Camino Francés, you cannot just put your brain on autopilot, expecting things to appear shortly after you need something.
 Plus the Portuguese are so willing to help if you need it!

-If the one thing I would advise here, is that you do have a phone service that you can call the Via Lusitana SOS number, if you get into trouble.
+The one thing I would advise here, is that you do have a phone service that you can call the Via Lusitana SOS number, if you get into trouble.
 It is +351-915-595-213.
 They are the organization that supports and maintains the Camino Portugués.

-I heard from many pilgrims on Facebook and the Camino Forum that we would be walking through lots of ugly industrial areas, especially when walking out of Lisbon.
-Yes, we did walk through a few industrial zones, but it was never for long.
-And we were pleasantly surprised at the walk out of Lisbon, along the Tejo River, on promenades and through the old 1998 World Expo site.
+We were pleasantly surprised at the walk out of Lisbon, along the Tejo River, on promenades, boardwalks and through the old 1998 World Expo site.
 It was nothing like I had expected and quite pleasant and cool along the river.
-Please feel free to click through to see my Day One on the Camino Portugués to see for yourself!
+Please feel free to click through to see my Day One to see for yourself!

 For me, the most tedious was not walking through industrial areas, but the long, flat, and hot (even in April) gravel lanes through agricultural zones.
 Because services are few and far-between, one must carry plenty of food/water.
 In these areas, there is little to no shade, as the photo depicts below